WiFi Doesn’t have a valid IP configuration error is a rather annoying problem that is bound to happen at inopportune times.

-- Click on Roll Back Driver button, if is this button is enable.
-Otherwise you cannot perform this option because your network adapter driver has only one version installed on your device.
+- Click on the Roll Back Driver button if this button is enabled.
+Otherwise, you cannot perform this option because your network adapter driver has only one version installed on your device.

-Check to see if the WiFi Doesn’t have a valid IP configuration error has been fixed by following the second solution, if not.
-Then again proceed to the next recommended solution.
+Check to see if the WiFi Doesn’t have a valid IP configuration error has been fixed by following the second solution; if not.
+Then again, proceed to the following recommended solution.

 Solution 3: Uninstall Drivers

-Windows will try to uninstall the general basic drivers when the current version of a driver is uninstalled and the computer is restarted after.
+Windows will try to uninstall the general fundamental drivers when the current version of a driver is uninstalled and the computer is restarted.

 - Click on Device Manager